-As a young architect, Henning Larsen, b.1925, was an associate of Arne Jacobsen, but in the 1960s after establishing his own firm he gained a reputation through his successful participation in international architecture competitions.
+As a young architect, Henning Larsen, 1925-2013, was an associate of Arne Jacobsen, but in the 1960s after establishing his own firm he gained a reputation through his successful participation in international architecture competitions.

 He won for instance the competition for a new university in the Norwegian city of Trondheim, the first stage of which was completed 1976-78.